-Estimates of the status of the Sub-Antarctic stock suggest that there has been a decline in the stock size since the late 1980s, but, owing to an apparent increase in stock size during the mid 1980s (driven by catch-at-age data) current stock size is healthy relative to the estimated virgin biomass.
-Catches averaging about 2400 t annually since 1990-91 appear to have had a relatively slight effect on the biomass level, given the generally lower than average recruitment during that time.
-Consequently, future annual catches of 2300 t, in tandem with some recent stronger than average year classes, are projected to allow stock size to increase by about 50% by 2016 (Table 10).
-However, the lack of contrast in abundance indices since 1991 indicates that while the status of the Sub-Antarctic stock is probably similar to that in the early 1990s, the absolute level of current biomass is very uncertain.
+Estimates of the status of the Sub-Antarctic stock suggest that there has been a decline in the stock size since the late 1980s, but, owing to an apparent increase in stock size during the mid 1980s (driven by a series of above average year classes) current stock size is healthy relative to the estimated virgin biomass.
+Catches averaging about 2300 t annually since 1990-91 appear to have had a relatively slight effect on the biomass level, given the generally lower than average recruitment during that time.
+Consequently, future annual catches of 2000 t (the average since 2008), in tandem with some recent stronger than average year classes, are projected to allow stock size to be maintained or increase slightly by 2019 (Table 10).
+However, the lack of contrast in abundance indices since 1991 indicates that while the status of the Sub-Antarctic stock is probably similar to that in the mid 1990s, the absolute level of current biomass is very uncertain.

-Table 9: Bayesian median (95% credible intervals) (MCMC) of $B_0$ , $B{2011}$ , and $B{2011}$ as a percentage of $B_0$ for the Sub-Antarctic base case.
+Table 9: Bayesian median (95% credible intervals) (MCMC) of B0, B2014, and B2014 as a percentage of B0 for the Sub-Antarctic base model and sensitivity runs.